Alemsun/pokemon_tap/README.md

-# showdown_tap
+# TAP x Pokemon
-Data pipeline from Pokemon Showdown to Kibana for a University Project
+Data pipeline from Pokemon Showdown to Kibana for aUniversity Project